 Ninlaro is the first and only oral proteasome inhibitor.
 Both normal cells and cancer cells contain proteasomes, enzyme complexes that break down damaged and unwanted proteins into smaller components.
 These smaller components are then used to create new proteins required by the cell.
 Proteasomes can be thought of as crucial to the cell’s “recycling” of proteins.
 Myeloma cells are particularly sensitive to proteasome inhibition.
 When their protein recycling system is shut down, myeloma cells die.

 Ninlaro is available in 4 mg, 3 mg, and 2.3 mg capsules.
 The recommended starting dose is 4 mg taken orally on Days 1, 8, and 15 of a 28-day cycle.
 Ninlaro should be taken at least one hour before or at least two hours after food.

 Important Safety Information

 Based on findings with animals, Ninlaro can cause fetal harm when administered to a pregnant woman.
 There are no adequate or well-controlled studies in pregnant women, but studies in rats and rabbits that were exposed to the medication at slightly higher levels than those observed in patients caused embryo-fetal toxicity.
 Women of childbearing potential should not become pregnant while taking Ninlaro.
 Animal studies indicated that there were no effects due to Ninlaro on male or female reproductive organs.

-Takeda Oncology is committed to helping you get access to NINLARO® (ixazomib) whenever possible.
-NINLARO 1Point offers comprehensive programs that can assist with the financial concern, cost, and other day-to-day needs associated with your treatment.
+Takeda Oncology is committed to helping you get access to Ninlaro whenever possible.
+Here2Assist offers comprehensive programs that can help with coverage, financial, and educational resource needs.